kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 ## 5.5.5
 - when randomEmojiArray is changed it now triggers a component update
+- when isPickerOpen (TwemojiPicker data) is changed it now triggers a component update
+- setting emojiPickerDisabled to true will now set isPickerOpen to false

 ## 5.5.4
 - Adds contentChangedHtml event to TwemojiTextarea